Easton in Washington County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by State Education Department.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Whiteside Church (approx. 2.8 miles away); Gen. Henry Knox Trail (was approx. 3.2 miles away but has been reported missing. ); Surviving Portion of Champlain Canal (approx. 3˝ miles away); Site of the Taylor Cabin (approx. 3˝ miles away); Town of Saratoga (approx. 3˝ miles away); Crown Forces Baggage Park (approx. 3˝ miles away); Main Crown Forces Hospital (approx. 3.6 miles away); Crown Forces Artillery Park (approx. 3.6 miles away).
+Whiteside Church (approx. 2.8 miles away); Surviving Portion of Champlain Canal (approx. 3˝ miles away); Site of the Taylor Cabin (approx. 3˝ miles away); Town of Saratoga (approx. 3˝ miles away); Crown Forces Baggage Park (approx. 3˝ miles away); Main Crown Forces Hospital (approx. 3.6 miles Crown Forces Artillery Park (approx. 3.6 miles away); Burial Site of General Fraser (approx. 3.6 miles away).

 Additional keywords.
 Burgoynes Campaign, 1777

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 17, 2012, by Tom McGreevy of Averill Park, New York.
-This page has been viewed 277 times since then and 16 times this year.
+It was originally submitted on August 17, 2012, by Tom McGreevy of Averill Park, New York.
+This page has been viewed 308 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on August 17, 2012, by Tom McGreevy of Averill Park, New York. • Bill Pfingsten was the editor who published this page.